-‘Buyer’ agrees to check the product/ item at the time of delivery.
-If there is any defect in the product/ item, the same shall be intimated to the delivery person and the item/ product shall be handed over back to the delivery person at the same time.
+‘Buyer’ agrees to check the product or item at the time of delivery.
+If there is any defect in it, the same shall be intimated to the delivery person and the product or item shall be handed over back to the delivery person at the same time.

-Delivery of the product/ item once accepted the said product/ item cannot be returned.
-Any defect must also be intimated at _______________ along with the photo/ video of such defect.
+Product or item cannot be returned once accepted on delivery.
+Any defect must also be intimated at info@vintagebazaar.in along with the photo or video of such defect.

 Refunds